PETITION “I’M A PET TOO”

 Subparagraphs 1 to 4 are replaced by the following paragraphs:

-1. Anyone who abandons dogs, cats, rabbits or any other animal kept in his own home, is punished with the administrative sanction of the payment of a sum between five hundred and two thousand euros.
+1. Anyone who abandons dogs, cats, rabbits or any other animal kept in his own home, is punished with the administrative sanction of the payment of a sum between five hundred euros and two thousand euros.

-2. Anyone who fails to register their dog at the registry office referred to in paragraph 1 of Article 3 and their rabbit at the registry office referred to in paragraph 13 b) of Article 2 shall be punished with the administrative sanction of the payment of a of five hundred euros.
+2. Anyone who fails to register their dog at the registry office referred to in paragraph 1 of Article 3 and their rabbit at the registry office referred to in paragraph 13 b) of Article 2 shall be punished with the administrative sanction of the payment of five hundred euros.
 If the animal for which the insertion of the microchip has been omitted is for sale, the sanction is doubled.

 4. Whoever trades dogs, cats and rabbits for the purpose of experimentation, in violation of the laws in force, is punished with the administrative sanction of the payment of a sum between five thousand euros and ten thousand euros.Sign the Petition